brianhie/efficient-evolution/README.md

 To recommend mutations to antibody variable domain sequences, we have simply run the above script separately on the heavy and light chain sequences.

 We have also made a [Google Colab](https://colab.research.google.com/drive/18QLOmi5yNb1i9wztAzv981Wgk2E4IP4q?usp=sharing) notebook available.
-However, this notebook requires a full download and installation of the language models for each run.
+However, this notebook requires a full download and installation of the language models for each run and requires Colab Pro instances with a higher memory requirement than the free version of Colab.
 When making many predictions, we recommend the local installation above, as this will allow you to cache and reuse the models.

 ### Paper analysis scripts